ILIAS-eLearning/ILIAS/tests/README.md

 ##### Example solution
 The proposed solution of this example would be to remove the test because the trait should be tested in a separate class dedicated to the trait.
-However, if the author decides to test the class which use the trait in stead of the trait it self the solution would look like this.
+However, if the author decides to test the class which use the trait in stead of the trait itself the solution would look like this.

 First the *Factory* was removed because this class is meant for the *Button* class.
-Second the data provider has been removed due to the fact that the button it self will be tested and not the children of the button.
+Second the data provider has been removed due to the fact that the button itself will be tested and not the children of the button.
 Third the try catch was replaced with the phpunit construct which is designed to test exception occurrence.
 Finally the *Button* class has been partial mocked with a full method delegation which means that the test code